AlexMilman/steamgifts-group-management-tool/README.md

 ### Using the tool
 The tool is currently deployed on a web server, and can be accessed through [here](http://18.217.222.235:8080/SGMT/)

-In order for the tool to be usable for any specific group, this group needs to be added.
-Contact me for details.

 ### Current Features
 The up-to-date features and their functionality can be seen on the live server, in the link above.